Open call #4

 The objective of this Open Call

-The objective of this Open Call is to involve European berry breeders and companies willing to develop their skills and knowledge to exploit sensory-quality evaluation of berries (strawberry, raspberry, blueberry) by using professional, coordinated and scientifically sound methodology.
-This can help in improving and speeding up the breeding project phases closest to market.
+The objective of this Open Call was to involve European berry breeders and companies willing to develop their skills and knowledge to exploit sensory-quality evaluation of berries (strawberry, raspberry, blueberry) by using professional, coordinated and scientifically sound methodology.
+This helped in improving and speeding up the breeding project phases closest to market.

-The participants in this Open Call will learn how to perform sensory tests for sensory panels (specially trained small groups to describe sensory quality) as well as for consumers tests (large untrained-audience events for fast acceptance testing).
-Thus, they will be able to obtain practical experience in training a panel for performing sensory tests, to obtain sensory profiles, how to plan and carry out consumer tests to assess hedonic appreciation as well as how to combine and interpret sensory and preference data.
+The participants in this Open Call learned how to perform sensory tests for sensory panels (specially trained small groups to describe sensory quality) as well as for consumers tests (large untrained-audience events for fast acceptance testing).
+Thus, they were able to obtain practical experience in training a panel for performing sensory tests, to obtain sensory profiles, how to plan and carry out consumer tests to assess hedonic appreciation as well as how to combine and interpret sensory and preference data.

-The training will be given to provide competencies for sound evaluation of berry genotypes of strawberry, raspberry, and blueberry.
-Participants will be encouraged and supported in applying these sensory techniques on the genotypes of most interest to them.
+The training was given to provide competencies for sound evaluation of berry genotypes of strawberry, raspberry, and blueberry.
+Participants were encouraged and supported in applying these sensory techniques on the genotypes of most interest to them.

 In this Open Call, we have funded 7 projects à 13,600€.